 Deposits of natural citrine can be found in Madagascar, Spain, Uruguay, on the Isle of Arran in Scotland, the Ural mountains of Russia and the USA although the Brazilian state of Rio Grande do Sul is currently the world's largest supplier.

-Citrine Quartz Cluster.
+Natural Citrine Cluster.
 Collier Creek Mine, Arkansas, USA

 Our Collection of Rocks and Minerals